To guarantee accuracy, the translation process has three critical steps:

-Technology usually also cannot acculturate.
+Computer-aided translation and other technologies also cannot acculturate.
 For example, for an interior design firm that “creates soothing office spaces”, we rewrote the text for the Arabic translation to say that it “makes soothing office spaces.”
 That’s because for devout Muslims, only God can create and not acculturating would doom the client’s promotion.

 When technology reaches its limits, we always use human professionals.